victoriajeniluc/Practice/Java/Java_notes.md

 * execute the expression and see the result.. highlight it and then press evaluate the expression to give the result.. you can also modify the data in the evaluate expression section.. that way you can debug properly
   * MAKE SURE TO REMOVE THE EXPRESSION FROM THIS....
 IF YOU LEAVE IT IN THERE..
 THERE COULD BE A  CHANCE YOU MIGHT GET ERRORS DUE TO IT.

+* IF YOU DON'T REMOVE THE BREAKPOINTS FROM THE FILES YOU ARE DEBUGGING...
+THERE IS A CHANCE THAT YOU WILL BE STOPPING PROGRAMS FROM RUNNING FURTHER IF THEY ARE USING THOSE FILES
 ----------------------------------------

 ## Files in Program